When it comes to college applications, you likely know that you will need to write an essay.

 2. DO YOUR RESEARCH

 Colleges want to know that you are truly interested in attending their school.
 Research the college through their website or campus visits and mention their specific courses, professors, research projects, organizations, or values in your response.
+For more insight into researching colleges, check out this blog.

 3. SHOW HOW YOU WILL FIT IN